torbs/eik-lib.github.io/docs/overview.md

 To make the reference to lit-html more static over time we create an alias to point to version 1.2.0 and lit-html can be requested through `https://eik-server.com/npm/lit-html/v1`.
 As mentioned earlier, this give us the posibillity to bump versions of lit-html without having to rebuild and redeploy each of our applications to production.

-Then we need to create a mapping between the bare import statement developers will use when developing the applications and the aliased URL of lit-html.
-We do so by making an Import Map as follow:
+Next, we need to create a mapping between the bare import statement developers will use when developing the applications and the aliased URL of lit-html.
+We can do so by making an Import Map as follow:

 ```json
 {